 Professions: Explorer, Hunter, Law Enforcement, Mariner, Medic, Soldier

 Starting Health: 8 + Constitution + Species Health

 Level Up Health Increase: 8 + Constitution Bonus

 Equipment: Clothing, 1 Day Ration, Backpack, Canteen, 20 Arrows

 Equipment: Clothing, 1 Day Ration, Backpack, Canteen, 25 Bullets (Rifle)

-Silent Stalker: Stealth, Shadow Hunting, Trapping, 2 Additional Abilities
+Silent Stalker: Improved Cover, Shadow Hunting, Trapping, 2 Additional Abilities